 * As well as State Specific FDCPA laws.

 Dozens of additional statutes and laws exist designed to PROTECT THE CONSUMER and govern the creditors.
 One slip up on any of these laws and a competent attorney can litigate and sue the creditor for such a violation.
 Common examples of violations are a creditor or lender not offering the client the necessary notices of increases in their APR (annual percentage rate), charging unexplained fees, or mailing statements late.
 The potential violation list goes on and on.

-A debtor gets the best of all worlds with a qualified Consumer Debt Relief Attorney.
+A debtor gets the best of all worlds with a qualified Consumer Business Debt Relief Attorney.
 He or she goes into battle with a myriad of armor and weapons and is ready to fight all debt at its root.
-The client has experienced and effective counsel at their side and the attorney is equipped and licensed to challenge ALL of the client’s debt even if it means litigation.
+The client has experienced and effective counsel at their side and the attorney licensed is equipped to challenge ALL of the client’s debt even if it means litigation.
 By hiring an attorney, the debtor is not “losing” their opportunity for debt settlement when it comes to credit card debt.
 The attorney can and if appropriate will negotiate with the credit card issuers, provided it brings the same or better results at a fraction of the cost to the debtor.
 The attorney can drop the ultimate bomb and simply end it all on behalf of the debtor by painlessly and effectively filing bankruptcy if appropriate.

 We are being bombarded on TV and RADIO about “magical” debt elimination programs or hearing and reading of genius debt settlement systems.
 BEWARE, there are many unscrupulous folks and companies out there praying on those in debt, promising illegal solutions and taking loads of the debtor’s hard earned money while doing nothing.